How to get the best deal on your rental

 Some property owners will negotiate rates, and some will not.
 If the price isn't negotiable, the number of nights might be.
 Off-peak weeks will probably be negotiable more often than peak-season..

 Read through the complete agreement and be certain you fully understand who is liable for:

 - Pool and hot tub heating

 - Check in & Check Out Key Exchange

 - Parking requirements

-In addition to the regular charge, visitors will need to pay state taxes when booking ""Aboard W/ HIM On the Beach at Summer Winds"", in addition to various other additional fees which may be required depending on their circumstances, including an animal fee, early check-in or later check-out fee, or a pool heating fee for private swimming pool usage during the fall or spring months.
+In addition to the regular charge, guests will have to pay local taxes when renting ""Aboard W/ HIM On the Beach at Summer Winds"", as well as any other fees which may be required based upon their circumstances, including an animal fee, early check-in or late check-out fee, or a pool heating fee for private swimming pool usage during the fall or spring months.

 Know Who to Call

 Make sure that you get the manager's contact telephone number and entry/exit procedures for your rental property.
 We recommend keeping the contact's details in your smart phone and wallet.